Thinking about a new camera, but not sure which is the best option for you?

 You can add a big zoom which is great for capturing detail or shots from far away (which you can’t do with a GoPro).

-You can also add a wide angle lenses, which is great for landscapes and action (and the reason GoPro has that built-in).
+You can also add wide-angle lenses, which is great for landscapes and action (and the reason GoPro has that built-in).

-You are just never going to achieve that with a GoPro (you can try using software which mimics this effect, but it's not the same!).
+You are just never going to achieve that with a GoPro (you can try using software that mimics this effect, but it’s not the same!).

 These are however just options within the lens, not different/dedicated lenses you might have on a DSLR.
-Which, by the way, almost always result in a better result and higher quality image.
+Which, by the way, almost always results in a better result and higher quality image.